dundalek/firewrap/README.md

 - Default Deny as a baseline: Everything is forbidden unless explicitly allowed.
 - Sometimes hard to achieve in practice.
-  - Be pragmatic to allow starting with wider sandboxes, but have mechanims to show warnings as a reminder to nudge to tighten as future improvements.
+  - Be pragmatic to allow starting with wider sandboxes, but have mechanisms to show warnings as a reminder to nudge to tighten as future improvements.

 #### Tooling (ideas)